Nello Santi: Life

 Santi was born on 22 September 1931 in Adria (Veneto), Kingdom of Italy, to Giovanni and Alfonsina (née Fonso) Santi.
 His mother took him to an open-air performance of Verdi's Rigoletto at age four, which made a lasting impression.
 He learned to play several instruments as a child, and studied them further at the Liceo musicale of Padua.

 In 1951, he made his debut as a conductor at the Teatro Verdi in Padua, conducting Rigoletto.
 At the theatre, he also occasionally worked as a prompter, conductor of the chorus, accompanist of singers in concerts, substitute orchestra player and actor on stage.

-Santi was appointed music director of the Opernhaus Zürich in 1958, where he had first conducted Verdi's La forza del destino, sung in German.
+Santi was appointed music director of the Zürich Opera House in 1958, where he had first conducted Verdi's La forza del destino, sung in German.
 He married there in 1959.
-He remained until 1969, and returned to conduct for decades, including rarities such as Verdi's Ernani, I Lombardi and I due Foscari, Rossini's Semiramide, Bellini's Il Pirata and Donizetti's Poliuto.
+He remained until 1969, and returned to conduct for decades, including rarities such as Verdi's Ernani, I Lombardi and I due Foscari, Rossini's Semiramide, Bellini's Il pirata and Donizetti's Poliuto.

 As a guest, he conducted in 1960 at the Royal Opera House, at the Vienna State Opera and the Salzburg Festival.
 He had a contract with the Metropolitan Opera in New York City from 1962 when he made his debut with Verdi's Un ballo in maschera.
-He conducted more than 400 performances at the house.
+From 1962 to 2000, he conducted more than 400 performances at the house.
 He conducted at many more opera houses all over the world including the Verona Arena.

 Santi followed the tradition of Arturo Toscanini, to stay close to the score, accompanying the singers without overpowering them, but restraining "excessive liberties" in embellishments and drawn out notes.
 Santi was able to sing "any Italian opera vocal role from memory while conducting".

 Santi retired to Riehen (canton Basel-Stadt), but still occasionally gave much-appreciated concerts in Basel and Zürich.
 He was often called "Papa Santi" by his fellow musicians to show their high respect for his work.
 In 2017, he was invited to conduct La traviata at La Scala in Milan, with Anna Netrebko in the title role, and Verdi's Nabucco, with Leo Nucci performing the title role.

-Santi died in Zurich on 6 February 2020 at the age of 88 while undergoing treatment for a blood infection.
+Santi died in Zürich on 6 February 2020 at the age of 88 while undergoing treatment for a blood infection.